salman-abedin/uniblocks/README.md

 ## Features

--  Can be used with any status bar application
+-  The modules can be used with any status bar application
--  Periodic & event based update
+-  They can be updated both automatically and manually
 -  Runs as fast as it gets! (hint: POSIX compliant shellscript)

 ## Dependencies